Stirling engine: Early hot air engines

-The Stirling 1816 patent was also about an "Economiser", which is the predecessor of the regenerator.
+The Stirling 1816 patent was also about an "economiser," which is the predecessor of the regenerator.
 In this patent (# 4081) he describes the "economiser" technology and several applications where such technology can be used.
 Out of them came a new arrangement for a hot air engine.

-Stirling patented a second hot air engine, together with his brother James, in 1827.
-They inverted the design so that the hot ends of the displacers were underneath the machinery, and they added a compressed air pump so the air within could be increased in pressure to around 20 atm.
+With his brother James, Stirling patented a second hot air engine in 1827.
+They inverted the design so that the hot ends of the displacers were underneath the machinery, and they added a compressed air pump so the air within could be pressurised to around 20 atm.

-The two Stirling brothers were followed shortly after (1828) by Parkinson & Crossley and Arnott in 1829.
+The Stirling brothers were followed shortly after (1828) by Parkinson & Crossley and Arnott in 1829.

-These precursors, to whom Ericsson should be added, have brought to the world the hot air engine technology and its enormous advantages over the steam engine.
-Each of them came with his own specific technology, and although the Stirling engine and the Parkinson & Crossley engines were quite similar, Robert Stirling distinguished himself by inventing the regenerator.
+These precursors, including Ericsson, have brought to the world the hot air engine technology and its enormous advantages over the steam engine.
+Each came with his own specific technology, and although the Stirling engine and the Parkinson & Crossley engines were quite similar, Robert Stirling distinguished himself by inventing the regenerator.

-Parkinson and Crosley introduced the principle of using air of greater density than that of the atmosphere, and so obtained an engine of greater power in the same compass.
+Parkinson and Crossley introduced the principle of using air of greater density than that of the atmosphere and so obtained an engine of greater power in the same compass.
 James Stirling followed this same idea when he built the famous Dundee engine.

 The Stirling patent of 1827 was the base of the Stirling third patent of 1840.
 The changes from the 1827 patent were minor but essential, and this third patent led to the Dundee engine.

-James Stirling presented his engine to the Institution of Civil Engineers in 1845.
-The first engine of this kind which, after various modifications, was efficiently constructed and heated, had a cylinder of 12 inch in diameter, with a length of stroke of 2 ft, and made 40 strokes or revolutions in a minute (40 rpm).
+James Stirling presented his engine to the Institution of Civil Engineers in 1845, the first engine of this kind which, after various modifications, was efficiently constructed and heated, had a cylinder of 12 inch in diameter, with a length of stroke of 2 ft, and made 40 strokes or revolutions in a minute (40 rpm).
 This engine moved all the machinery at the Dundee Foundry Company's works for eight or ten months, and was previously found capable of raising 320,000 kg (700,000 lbs) 60 cm (2 ft) in a minute, a power of approximately 21 hp.